rajat821/rajat821/README.md

 ![Profile visits](https://visitor-badge.laobi.icu/badge?page_id=rajat821)

 Hi, I’m Rajat Kumar Chandra.
-- 🏫 I’m currently a 3rd year Undergrad pursuing B.tech in Computer Science
+- 🏫 I’m currently a Final year Undergrad pursuing B.tech in Computer Science
 - 🌱 I’m currently learning DSA, Web, Android, 🤔Actually Everything.
 But ready to collaborate to any of these
 - 🔭 Always ready to explore new technologies and gadgets in short a **TECH ENTHUSIAST**
 - 👨‍💻 Also having an immeasurable interest to work on CLOUD and BLOCKCHAIN based projects